thu-tram/mangg-may-tinh/routing/distance-vector.md

 Recall that our goal is to find least-cost routes through the network.
 To allow routers to pick the least-cost path out of multiple being advertised, we'll need to also include costs in the announcements.

-R3's announcement now says: ``I am R3, and I can reach A with cost 3.''
+R3's announcement now says: "I am R3, and I can reach A with cost 3."

-R4's announcement now says: ``I am R4, and I can reach A with cost 2.''
+R4's announcement now says: "I am R4, and I can reach A with cost 2."

 Now, R5 notices that R4 is offering the shorter path, and decides to forward packets via R4.